Acrylamide analyses are compulsory for all food manufacturers who have to prove a reduction of acrylamide levels in their products.

 Amino acids are indicative of the acrylamide forming potential.

-Potato and cereal samples are processed immediately for amino acids sugars analyses.
+Potato and cereal samples are processed immediately for amino acid and sugars analyses.

-We use GC-MS to analyse amino acids content using a standard protocol .
+We use GC-MS to analyse amino acid content using a standard protocol .

 We perform wheat, rye, oat (grain and flour), vegetable and potato crisps analyses.
 The list of amino acids that we analyse are shown in table 1.